 - Account expiration date, for billing purposes.

-There is no explicit bandwidth limith.
+There is no explicit bandwidth limits.
 However, Perfect Privacy has a reasonable use clause as a deterrent for indiscriminate downloads.
 How this would be enforced without tracking individual browsing activity is yet to be determined.

-Perfect Privacy has a multiple channels of contact, but the one drawback is the absence of live chat.
+Perfect Privacy has multiple channels of contact, but the one drawback is the absence of live chat.
 Users can reach out to customer support staff via a contact form, an interactive forum, and through their contact email.
 Issues are handled via a ticketed mode of correspondence: with staff responding to requests within the 12 hours of contact.

 A contact form is provided for users to state the subject of their complaints.
 In most cases, you can expect a helpful response from a trained agent in just a few hours.

 The rest of the website is pretty straightforward to navigate.
-There is a FAQ section where new or existing customers can find answers to basic to intermediate questions on VPN, privacy, online anonymity and Perfect Privacy’s policies.
+There is a FAQ section where new or existing customers can find answers to basic to intermediate questions on VPN, privacy, online anonymity, and Perfect Privacy’s policies.